Orange-OpenSource/hurl/docs/asserting-response.md

 ### JSONPath assert

 Check the value of a [JSONPath] query on the received HTTP body decoded as a JSON document.
-Body assert consists of the keyword `jsonpath` followed by a predicate function and value.
+JSONPath assert consists of the keyword `jsonpath` followed by a predicate function and value.

 Let's say we want to check this JSON response: